Marry de Gaay Fortman

 Henk Siebren de Jong

-Henk Siebren de Jong is CEO of the Philips Domestic Appliances business of Royal Philips.
+Henk Siebren de Jong is CEO of Versuni.
 In addition, he teaches digital transformation management at ISE & IESE Business Schools in São Paulo and Barcelona.
-Henk is also a member of the high-level commission on the Nairobi Summit, set up by the United Nations Population Fund (UNFPA).
+Henk is also Member of the Supervisory Board of the University of Groningen.

 Femke van der Laan